ajahne/blog/_drafts/2020-5-15-stay-technical-and-give-back.md

 So what was it like?
 Well my interviews started right when COVID hit.
 This impact?
 Everything was

 One of the most challenges aspects of being a manager is staying technical.
 Frankly one of the challenges in our industry is staying technical.
-Frameworks, languages, APIs, libraries, and more are always evolvging.
+Frameworks, languages, APIs, libraries, and more are always evolving.
 When you are in your day to day, how do you stay up to speed?

 Recently I was deep in the interview process for a new leadership opportunity.
 I wanted a change and a new challenge.

 Interviews were conducted virtually, using Google Hangouts and code was written over repl.

 I was just wrapping up my rounds of interviews with FAANGs, top tier tech companies, brand name industry leaders, and high-growth startups.
-I felt with the knowldge that I had just brushed up on and improved, I could offer some things.
+I felt with the knowledge that I had just brushed up on and improved, I could offer some things.

 It was important to me to volunteer and give back.
 I interviewed a wide array of engineers.
-All driven and passaionate canaidates who were driven to push themselves.
+All driven and passionate candidates who were driven to push themselves.
 Many of the people I interviewed were women and under represented minorities.
 Our industry not only lacks diversity, but lacks support for diverse engineers once they are in the industry.

 This is something near and dear to me.

 When I was in college, I was often the only Black person in my computer science classes.

-I was one of two African American Students out of 100 to graduate within the school of engineering in the fields of Comptuer Science, Computer Engineering, and Electrical Engineering.
+I was one of two African American Students out of 100 to graduate within the school of engineering in the fields of Computer Science, Computer Engineering, and Electrical Engineering.

 There was many times when I felt it just wasn't for me.